mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 console.log('Commits', commits);
 ```

-So, we can see with this *await* operator, we can write asynchronous code, that looks like synchronous code
+So, we can see with this *await* operator, we can write asynchronous code, that looks like synchronous code.
+This is much easier to read and understand than *Callbacks* or even *Promises*.
+We don't have to go through a chain of calls to the *then* method.